 - Fear of specific individuals

 The definition of sexual abuse is unwanted or forced sexual contact between the perpetrator and the victim.
-This also includes forcing sexual acts with an elderly individual with Alzheimer’s, dementia, or another disability.
+This includes forcing sexual acts with an elderly individual with Alzheimer’s, dementia, or another disability.

 Warnings signs to watch out for that your loved one is experiencing sexual abuse includes: